20centaurifux/efind-py-mail/README.md

 ## Introduction

 This extension for [efind](https://github.com/20centaurifux/efind) provides functions to filter emails.
-It can read message from eml and mailbox files.
+It can read messages from plain text and mailbox files.
+This makes it possible to search emails stored in a Maildir folder, for example.

 ## Date strings